 After 9-to-5, you will still be tired but you go 9-to-5 and you end for that day.
 When you’re an entrepreneur, you don’t really end at 5.
 You kind of just continue until the night and it doesn’t really stop and even then when you’re sleeping, you’re still thinking about what you need to do the next day.

 So, for me, burnout happens.
 That’s a very real thing that happens.
-Sometimes, I do miss even though there’s like a politics of everything.
-I do miss having like coworkers.
-I’m used to do like fun parties and games.
+Sometimes, I do miss even though there’s a politics of everything.
+I do miss having coworkers.
+I’m used to doing things like fun parties and games.

 It’s lonelier being an entrepreneur.
 That’s why you know, we joined the Partners Group where we have the weekly call with you Jerry and we talk with a lot of other entrepreneurs because it can get lonely.